RezaNaser82/TimeLineSchedule/README.md

 # TimeLineSchedule
-This project Is written by .NET8 and it is For displaying the Classes Of university on the TV or anything like airport flies Schedule board
+This project Is written by .NET8 and it is For displaying the Classes Of university on the TV or anything like airport flies Schedule board every 10 second The first Class box goes to end and other classes's boxes shift up to replace in the first position
 ********
 this application using repository pattern and it has 3 layers
 Datalayer: for store Context and Models (Entity)